tharindu-dm/Free-Write/README.md

 > robots.txt: tells the search engine what to index and what not to index (here we are telling do not index ajax and admin related pages)

 > if the php file does not contain any html element, then do not add the closing php tag "?>"

+> the video explains using CORE folder, but in here its "includes"
+> autoload.php is the init.php
+> why Controller in as php files for classes is that there might be functions that are used by every contoller so we can put them in a single file and include it in every controller

+> have a controller for each page